apache/flink/docs/concepts/concepts.md

 some operations remember information across individual events (for example window operators).
 These operations are called **stateful**.

-The state from stateful operation is maintained in what can be thought of as an embedded key/value store.
+The state of stateful operations is maintained in what can be thought of as an embedded key/value store.
 The state is partitioned and distributed strictly together with the streams that are read by the stateful operators.
 Hence, access the key/value state is only possible on *keyed streams*, after a *keyBy()* function, and is restricted to the values of the current event's key.
 Aligning the keys of streams and state